Kristaal/Hangman/README.md

 Hangman is a terminal based game, which runs in the Code Institute mock terminal Heroku.

 Users try to guess a random word, by guessing the letters of the missing word.
 Each uncorrect guess takes one life.
 The game is over if the user guesses all the missing litters of the word or if he loses all his lives.
-Instructions are provided in the game to teacch the user how to play.
+Instructions are provided in the game to teach the user how to play.

 ![Start screen]()